igor-krawczuk/agilentpyvisa/README.md

 b.slots_installed[2].get_mincover_I(0.5)
 #=> returns the Enum value for the minimum covering range on this unit, fullauto if it doesn't find anything
 ```
+ # Notes

+* when forcing 0V in ground, don't set compliance to 0.
+The tester will actively regulate current flow in that node to 0, NOT just keep current flowing from the tester into the node to 0